 A Carbon Abatement Contract is therefore a requirement for having a contract addendum for the soil sampling advance payment.
 If a project proponent does not hold a Carbon Abatement Contract, they can seek one for a soil project under the method via a competitive ERF Auction.
 Alternatively, they may be able to have their project added to an existing fixed delivery contract with the agreement of the relevant contract Seller.
 While the Clean Energy Regulator will require written consent from the project proponent to facilitate the project being added to a fixed delivery contract, it is the responsibility of these parties to establish their relationship, including how and when the advance payment and future repayment of ACCUs will occur for the soil sampling advance payment contract addendum and how data sharing requirements will be addressed.

 Connecting a soil project to a Carbon Abatement Contract supports the administration of the advance payment and the associated contractual obligations.
 However, it also results in the project being subject to Carbon Abatement Contract conditions and may impact the ability of the project to come forward for an additional contract.
-See the
+Please see

-ERF Auction Guidelines for further information about contract eligibility.
+participating in an auction for more information about contract eligibility.

 Any advance payment will be made to the Contract Seller - the agency cannot make advance payments for ACCUs directly with parties that do not hold a Carbon Abatement Contract.